celeron533/ALMLauncher/readme.md

 # ALM Launcher
-A tiny tool to launch [HP-ALM][] client without legacy Internet Explorer.\
+A tiny tool to launch [HP-ALM (Micro Focus)][1] client without legacy Internet Explorer.\
+The ALM client layout will look better than the IE embedded one if Windows display scale is not 100%.\
-You still need to install the HP-ALM client binaries first (or let the system admin to copy the binary files from a pre-installed machine).
+**Note:** You still need to install the HP-ALM client binaries first (or let the system admin copy the binary files from a pre-installed machine to your machine).

 ![](screenshot.jpg)